ontodev/robot/docs/annotate.md

   * Description (<a href="http://purl.org/dc/terms/description" target="_blank">`dcterms:description`</a>)
   * License (<a href="http://purl.org/dc/terms/license" target="_blank">`dcterms:license`</a>)

+If the `--interpolate` option is used, then some placeholders, of the form `%{NAME}`, can be used within the annotation values and will be automatically replaced by computed values.
+Currently supported placeholers are:

+  * `%{ontology_iri}`, replaced by the ontology's IRI;
+  * `%{version_iri}`, replaced by the ontology's version IRI.

+Example:

+    robot annotate --input fbcv-module.owl \
+      --interpolate \
+      --link-annotation dc:source %{version_iri} \
+      --annotation rdfs:comment "Derived from %{ontology_iri}" \
+      --output results/fbcv-annotated.owl

 This command can also remove all ontology annotations from your file with `--remove-annotations`.
 You can combine this with options to add new annotations:

     robot annotate --input annotated.owl \